-The communal living areas contain a selection of resources including televisions, music and DVD players, and computers with internet facilities, video games, board games, books and craft activities.
+The communal living areas contain a selection of resources including televisions, music, Smart TVs, computers with internet facilities, video games, board games, books and craft activities.
 There is also a safe enclosed outdoor patio area for the young people which we aim to encourage the use of in the summer months.
 There is an outdoor area where the young people can play and socialise, they have a variety of climbing frames, swings and artificial grass which enables access in all weathers.

 Each young person has their own bedroom with single lockable door.
 They are decorated and furnished to a high and individualised standard, preferences and likes are discussed within the transition process and the young person and family members are included in this so their personal space reflects their individual personality and taste.
 Privacy and independence is encouraged through the home layout.
-All communal spaces are decorated in neutral tones in recognition of the need to minimise sensory overload whilst maintaining a homely feel.
+Some young people may require additional supervision and the home will put a sound monitor in their bedroom to ensure their safety due to their vulnerability, medical needs and behaviours displayed, this will be agreed with parents and local authorities prior to being in place.
+All communal spaces are decorated in either neutral tones or a choice from the young people in recognition of the need to minimise sensory overload whilst maintaining a homely feel.